2022–23 Gillingham F.C. season: Pre-season and friendlies

 The Gills announced their first pre-season friendly with a trip to Folkestone Invicta on 2 July.
 A week later, the club announced two further fixtures to their schedule with a trip to Dover Athletic and a visit from Portsmouth to Priestfield Stadium.
 A trip to Deal Town was confirmed shortly afterwards.
 A Gills XI was soon announced to have a trip to Chatham Town and a trip to Ramsgate, the latter on the same date as the Portsmouth friendly.
 A seventh friendly, against Southend United was confirmed on 1 June.
-On July 13, the Gills added another addition to the schedule with Crystal Palace visiting the Priestfield Stadium.
+On 13 July the Gills added to the schedule, with Crystal Palace visiting the Priestfield Stadium.